UK Made Shoe Laces, Boot Laces, Insoles and Shoe Polish

 Patons shoelaces (William Paton Limited) was taken over by Punch in 1990 and, as far as I know, no longer manufacture in the UK.

 Wren’s Shoe polish is, as far as I am aware, no longer made (see history of Cherry Blossom below).
-The same with Nugget Boot Polish which also merged with Chiswick Products.
+The same with Nugget Boot Polish which also merged with Chiswick Products / Cherry Blossom.
+At one point n the past Wren became part of the Sara Lee corporation, as detailed below.

 Lane Bros.
 (Polishes) Ltd as far as I know is no longer in existence.